 In each match, a total of three (3) Round Points will be awarded based on a comparison of the highest, middle, and lowest scores on Memorials.
 If four-judge panels are used to evaluate Memorials, the score furthest from the mean will be discarded and the three remaining scores will be used as the Memorial's highest, middle, and lowest scores.
 The Memorials to be compared should correspond to the side that the Teams argued in that match.
 In other words, the scores of the Applicant Team's Applicant Memorials should be compared against the scores of the Respondent Team's Respondent Memorials.
 For each comparison, the Team with the higher score is awarded one (1) Round Point.
-Hence, the highest score given by a memorial judge for one Team is compared to the highest score given the other Team, and then one round point is awarded to the Team with the higher of these two scores.
+Hence, the highest score given by a memorial judge for one Team is compared to the highest scores.
 In a similar fashion, the two middle scores, and then the two lowest scores, are compared to determine which Team receives the second and third round points.
 If in any such comparison the two Teams' scores are equal, each Team is awarded one-half (0.5) Round Point.